 This policy is an appendix to the school's Behaviour Policy and should also be read in conjunction with the school's Anti-Bullying, Offensive Weapons, School Discipline and Behaviour and Child Protection Policies.
-It follows the guidance given in the DfE 2012 document 'Exclusion from Maintained Schools, Academies and Pupil Referral Units in England' and any subsequent amendments.
-It is underpinned by the school's commitment to:
+It follows the guidance given in the DfE September 2022 document 'Suspension and Permanent Exclusion from Maintained Schools, Academies and Pupil Referral Units in England' and the 'Guide and Information for Headteachers in Gloucestershire', updated in Summer 2022.
+It also refers to the updated guidance issued on 10th September 2021 'changes to the school suspension and permanent exclusions process during the coronavirus' It is underpinned by the school's commitment

-1) Ensure the safety and well-being of all members of the school community, and to maintain an appropriate educational environment in which all can learn and succeed;

-2) Only use exclusion where absolutely necessary - see below.
+- 1) Ensure the safety and well-being of all members of the school community, and to maintain an appropriate educational environment in which all can learn and succeed; - 2) Only use suspension where absolutely necessary see below.